Kacperencki/DynamicSystemSimulator/README.md

 ## Notes

-- The Streamlit app adds the project root to `sys.path` so it can be run without packaging.
-For production/CI, consider adding a proper `pyproject.toml` and installing with `pip install -e .`.
+- This repository uses a proper `pyproject.toml` so it can be installed with `pip install -e .` (recommended for Streamlit + IDEs).
-- `dss/core/simulator.py` references `vizualizer.visualizer.MatplotlibVisualizer`, which is **not included** in this repository.
-The modern path is the Streamlit GUI or direct solver usage.
+- `dss/core/simulator.py` is a lightweight high-level API that returns SciPy solutions; visualization lives in the Streamlit GUI.